A Hen in the Wolf House: Casting

 "A Hen in the Wolf house" marked the introduction of Bobbi Morse, played by Adrianne Palicki.

 In October 2014, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, and Nick Blood would star as Phil Coulson, Melinda May, Grant Ward, Skye, Leo Fitz, Jemma Simmons, and Lance Hunter, respectively.
 It was also revealed that the guest cast for the episode would include B. J. Britt as Antoine Triplett, Adrianne Palicki as Bobbi Morse, Henry Simmons as Alphonso "Mack" Mackenzie, Ruth Negga as Raina, Reed Diamond as Daniel Whitehall, Kyle MacLachlan as "The Doctor", Simon Kassianides as Sunil Bakshi, Adam Kulbersh as Kenneth Turgeon, Dale Waddington as Dr. Lingenfelter, Chase Kim as waiter, Caleb Smith as bartender, Amir Talai as Schneider, Valorie Hubbard as Aunt Cindy, Jessen Noviello as lead tac agent, Adam Dunnells as Brick, Ronnie Blevins as Deacon, Charles Fathy as head chef, and James Hutchison as tac agent guard.
 However, Waddington, Kim, Smith, Noviello, Dunnells, Blevins, Fathy, and Hutchison did not receive guest star credit in the episode.
 Britt, Simmons, Negga, Diamond, MacLachlan, Kassianides, and Kulbersh all reprise their roles from earlier in the series.

 Speaking about her casting as Bobbi Morse, Palicki said "They approached me and were interested in me for the role.
 Of course, I'm a huge comic book fan and have been forever.
 My brother's a comic book writer.
 Playing an action hero is always exciting, but it was scary, because I was like, "I will never be able to play another Marvel character if I go forward in this role."
 There was a lot of questions and a lot of weighing the options.
 The showrunners were very convincing.
 I'm glad that we all came together and I got to be this character."

 Release

 Broadcast

 "A Hen in the Wolf House" was first aired in the United States on ABC on October 21, 2014.
 It was aired alongside the US broadcast in Canada on CTV.

 Home media

 The episode began streaming on Netflix on June 11, 2015, and was released along with the rest of the second season on September 18, 2015, on Blu-ray and DVD.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.